rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 $Container = Get-AzureStorageContainer -Name $containerName -Context $myStoreContext
 ```

-We can run a foreach loop that reads our variable **$files** which we pass the variables we built above into the **Start-AzureSqlDatabaseImport** cmdlet.
+We can run a foreach loop that reads our variable **$files**, which we pass the variables we built above into the **Start-AzureSqlDatabaseImport** cmdlet.
 I also created a variable called **$Targets** to hold the request id's from my import.
 Since this is an asynchornous import, we can pass these request id's into another cmdlet and check the status.

 ```sh
 $Targets = @()